niteshtajane/niteshtajane/README.md

 - 👋 Hi, I’m @niteshtajane
-- 👀 I’m interested in DevOps Culture and cloud native technologies
+- 👀 I’m interested in DevOps, Container Orchestration  and cloud native technologies
 - 🌱 I’m currently learning DevOps lifecycle
 - 💞️ I’m looking to collaborate on any kind of DevOps work
 - 📫 How to reach me via email : ntajane143@gmail.com